iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 # Rationale and alternatives

 + Immutable `Transaction`s and `Bundle`s encode the fact that they should not be mutated after creation.
-+ If there is a use case that requires direct creation of a `Transaction` it can be brought forward in a feature request or RFC.
-The interface can always be extended upon and be made public.
-+ Forbidding the direct creation of a `Transaction` via a public API ensures that a complete message is only ever constructed via a `Bundle`.
 + This proposal is very straight forward and idiomatic Rust.
 It does not contain any overly complicated parts.
 As such, it should be easy to extend it in the future.
-+ Hiding the fields of `Transaction` and `Bundle` behind opaque types allows us to flesh them out in the future.
++ Hiding the fields of `Transaction`, `Bundle`, and the builders behind opaque types allows us to flesh them out in the future.
++ The construction of an outgoing bundle is done in steps by walking through the types `OutgoingBundleBuilder`, `SealedBundleBuilder`, and `SignedBundleBuilder`, before finally constructing a `Bundle`.
+This encodes on the type level that invariants are upheld.

+An alternative to the present design would be to create a smarter bundle builder, that works by taking a message (be it a withdrawal of tokens or any other information) and automatically creating the required transaction drafts and pushing them onto its stack.
+However, at present it is not clear how this interface would look like and it would introduce a lot of complexity early on.
+The present design does allows for building such an API on top of it.

+Another alternative would be to introduce more types that encode various types of transactions.
+This proposal does not consider this because it would create many permutations of possible transactions, overly expanding the design scope.

 # Open questions

 + The design of the builders currently take ownership and return `Self`.
 This is nice for chaining calls, but might suboptimal for performance.
 Is it more useful to take borrows, either `&Self` or `&mut Self`, instead?
 + `getTransactionsToApprove` function: the function executing proof of work on `SealedBundleBuilder` is talking about getting tip and branch from the mentionede function.
 Should it be part of this RFC or assumed external?
-+ Should the `chain` function on `SealedBundleBuilder` be renamed to `attach`?
-Is there a better name?
-+ When validating and building the `SealedBundleBuilder`, does it make sense to validate withdrawal transactions one more time?
-Should there be an extra type, e.g. `SealedSignedOutgoingBundleBuilder`, where we encode on the type level that the transaction is verified?
 + Should the builders actually be generalized over different types of signature schemes, hashes, etc?
 Given that this is supposed to be an implementation of specific transaction and bundle versions, we might need to tie the transaction directly to those types.
 Examples of such functions include: `calculate_hash`, `sign`.
-+ Work out how to sign groups of transactions taken together (signatur levels 1, 2, and 3 require the same number of transactions).
++ Work out how to sign groups of transactions taken together (signature levels 1, 2, and 3 require the same number of transactions).
 + Explain constants used throughout the code.
++ Should additional builders be created, such as `AttachedBundleBuilder` and maybe `VerifiedBundleBuilder`?
++ Should the verification of the validity of fields in the outgoing builder be split up into the different transition phases?
++ Should a `TransactionBuilder` only expose those fields that are not set within a bundle builder?

 # Blockers